007mathur/CIFAR-10/README.md

 # CIFAR-10<br>
 This repository is a comparative study of three most basic models in the field of Computer Vision, i.e., Neural Networks, Convolutional Neural Networks, and Residual Neural Networks.<br>

+## DataSet<br>
 These models were trained on training data of 50000 images and tested on data 10000 images available as built-in datasets in [Keras](https://keras.io/api/datasets/cifar10/).<br>
+These images were of the size 32*32*3 and they could be mutually exclusively classified into 10 classes.
+The labeled classes in the datasets are:
+- Airplane
+- Automobile
+- Bird
+- Cat
+- Deer
+- Dog
+- Frog
+- horse
+- Ship
+- Truck

 ## [Neural Network](https://github.com/utmaktharsurh/CIFAR-10/blob/master/nn.ipynb)<br>
 The architecture of neuralnetworks consists of 3 hidden layers of 784, 84, and 20 units.
 A batch normalisation layer is added in between the 2nd and the 3rd hidden layer.<br>